-He who plays the game without plan is a man having no brain; he who responds to the situation without thinking is a sure way to failure. (随手而下者，无谋之人；不思而应者，取败之道)
+He who plays the game without a plan is a man having no brain; he who responds to the situation without thinking is a sure way to failure. (随手而下者，无谋之人；不思而应者，取败之道)

-Landscape of Mt Lanke
+The landscape of Mt Lanke

 A giant character “靇” (Chinese dragon) and a walking way on the cliff face of Mt Lanke